carleihar/JRMFloatingAnimation/README.md

 There are a variety of different settings you can add to your animation view.

-* `startingPointWidth` - Varies the x of the starting point, with the starting point y being the middle. default is 0.
+* `startingPointWidth` - Varies the x of the starting point, with the starting point y being the middle.
+Default is 0.
+* `objectsShouldSink` - Reverses the animation so that the objects appear to fall (or sink) rather than float.
+Default is false.
 * `maxAnimationHeight` - The maximum height that the animation may go.
 Default is the distance from the top of the frame to the starting point y value.
 * `minAnimationHeight` - The minimum height that the animation may go.
 If this is larger than the maxAnimationHeight, they will swap.
 Default is 1/3 the maxAnimationHeight .
 * `animationWidth` - The maximum "width" of the bezier path's control points fro the object's starting point.
 Changing this may give you unexpected results.
 Defaults: